Document

 The input data is then used for two different purposes, as shown in the following example:

-1. Data values which are displayed in the document (Recipient.Name on row 1)
+1. Data values displayed in the document (Recipient.Name on row 1)

-2. Data values which are not displayed in the document but are used to evaluate conditions (Payment.Method on row 7)
+2. Data values not displayed in the document but used to evaluate conditions (Payment.Method on row 7)

-• It defines whether some parts of the document should be visible or not, for conditional formatting, and so on.
+• It defines whether certain parts of the document should be visible, handles conditional formatting, and so on.

 aa